-Sefa Kayi, Pappoe, Foh Amoaning urge Nyantakyi to step down
+Sefa Kayi, Pappoe, Foh Amoaning Urge Nyantakyi To Step Down

 "This is not good for our football because we need people who can aid in the development of our football and not this behaviour," Pappoe told TV3.

-Popular broadcaster and reigning GJA Journalist of the Year Kwame Sefa Kayi also adds that the GFA boss is showing traits of former CAF supremo Issa Hayatou
+Popular broadcaster, Kwame Sefa Kayi also adds that the GFA boss is showing traits of former CAF supremo Issa Hayatou

 “Kwesi Nyantakyi is my man but I think it is about time he moves on,” he said.